Updated: Sep 24, 2022

-In honor of Day of the horse, today I'm sharing some of my favorite equine rescue photos and stories.
+In honor of Day of the horse, I'm sharing some of my favorite equine rescue photos and stories today.
 Every furkid, I have the joy and privilege of capturing leave hoof and paw prints on my heart, rescue animals especially so.
-When I first moved to Abbotsford in 2012, I worked with a local horse rescue and loved working with these beautiful equines.
+When I first moved to Abbotsford in 2012, I worked with local horse rescues and loved working with these beautiful equines.
 They all left unique hoof prints on my heart, and I'm so happy to share their stories with you today.
 I hope they inspire you as much as they all inspired me.

 First up is the ever handsome Tao.
 Tao left giant hoof prints on my heart and my family's hearts as well, especially my nephews.
 Despite having long since found his forever home, Tao is often asked about, and when he thinks about animal adoption, Tao is the first to come to his heart.
 Tao's a gorgeous ex-racing thoroughbred who arrived underweight and wasn't super keen on people when he first came.

-Over time, he warmed up to everyone, and he was an energetic, intelligent, and creative equine!
+Over time, he warmed up to everyone and was an energetic, intelligent, and creative equine!
 Unfortunately, due to a reoccurring hoof infection, he was often on stall rest, and it caused him to get both bored and ornery some days, which was understandable.
-He was a handful, but he also made us laugh with his creative antics.
+He was a handful but also made us laugh with his creative antics.

 The Many Adventures of Tao while at the Rescue

 As fortune would have it, we got a new volunteer one day, and as soon as they saw each other, you could see the hearts in their eyes and cupids dancing above their heads.
 It was truly love at first sight.
-I'm so happy that I was able to capture some of their first moments together when they met, as fate would have it.
-It didn't take long for this special volunteer to get all the affairs for her to bring this beautiful boy home at last.
+I'm so happy that I captured some of their first moments together when they met, as fate would have it.
+It didn't take long for this special volunteer to get all the affairs for her to bring this beautiful boy home at long last.

 The happiest of happy tails for them both

 Mandy came into the horse rescue with her best friend in the world, another horse named Baby.
-Mandy had, over the years, was bred often, and her big belly was a reminder of that fact.
+Over the years, Mandy was bred often, and her big belly was a reminder of that fact.
 So when she first arrived, the thought was that she was pregnant, but after several tests to be very sure, the realization came that her belly's size was due more to being overbred.

 The many adventures of Mandy and her best friend, Baby.

 When her new family found her, they adored her and gave her a beautiful life where she is now a great companion.
-When I got the chance to photograph her in her new home, I was over the moon with joy.
+When I got the chance to photograph her in her new home, I was excited.
 This particular girl had waited so long for a home, and I was excited to see her flourishing in it.
 I was, however, joyfully surprised when she heard us coming and got excited.
 She hadn't forgotten us, it seemed, and she enjoyed catching up with us as much as we enjoyed getting to see her again too.

 Mandy's happiest of tails being the best companion a horse could ask for